mrpejker/cardano-e2e-example/tutorial/server_side/pab.rst

 the client connects with the PAB by activating an instance providing a wallet address.
 After that, the four endpoints defined in the schema are accessible for performing the operations.
+For any communication from the server to the client, as sending unbalanced transactions or other blockchain query responses, the *status* endpoint is used.
 Finally, an instance can be deleted by calling *stop*.